 The new policy, however, guts the federal work requirements that were the foundation of welfare reform law.

-The Obama Directive bludgeons the letter and intent of the actual legislation.
+The Obama directive bludgeons the letter and intent of the actual legislation.

-Welfare reform replaced the old AFDC.
+Welfare reform replaced the old AFTC, aid to families with dependent children.

-And it became profitable to have babies, and it was a program out of control.
+And it was a program out of control.

 Welfare reform fixed it.